 Dunwoody has appointed an Institutional Compliance Officer to oversee the investigation and resolution of employee, trustee, officer, and volunteer concerns regarding fraud, waste, or abuse and other unethical and illegal conduct.

 The College suggests that employees share their questions, concerns, suggestions, or complaints with someone who can address them properly.
 In most cases, an employee’s supervisor is in the best position to address an area of concern.
-However, if an employee is not comfortable speaking with his or her supervisor or is not satisfied with the supervisor’s response, the employee is encouraged to speak with the Institutional Compliance Officer.
+However, if an employee is not comfortable speaking with their supervisor or is not satisfied with the supervisor’s response, the employee is encouraged to speak with the Institutional Compliance Officer.
 Supervisors and managers are required to report suspected violations to the Compliance Officer.

 If the employee, trustee, officer, or volunteer is not comfortable speaking with the Compliance Officer or is not satisfied with the Compliance Officer’s response, the individual is encouraged to speak with the President or anyone on the Board whom the individual is comfortable approaching, or to directly contact the organization’s outside legal counsel, whose contact information can be obtained from Human Resources.

 The Compliance Officer, in coordination with the Board Chair and/or Audit Committee, is responsible for investigating and resolving, or overseeing the investigation and resolution of, all complaints and allegations concerning fraud, waste and abuse and other unethical or illegal conduct.
 The Compliance Officer shall promptly report the substance of employee concerns to the Board Chair.
-The Board Chair or his or her designee will take on the Compliance Officer role if the complaint involves the President or the Compliance Officer.
+The Board Chair or designee will take on the Compliance Officer role if the complaint involves the President or the Compliance Officer.
 If the complaint involves both the President and Board Chair, outside legal counsel will carry out the functions of the Compliance Officer.

 No trustee, officer, employee or volunteer who in good faith reports a violation or potential violation of a law or regulation requirement shall suffer harassment, retaliation or adverse employment consequence as a result of making a report.
 An employee who retaliates against someone who has reported a violation in good faith is subject to discipline up to and including termination of employment.
 This Whistleblower Policy is intended to encourage and enable persons to raise serious concerns within Dunwoody prior to seeking resolution outside the organization.